DinoHub-SubT/dsta_deploy/README.md

         # verify SubT autocompleter
         subt help

-Notify the maintainer if any of the `help` usage messages do not show up.
+- Notify the maintainer if any of the `help` usage messages do not show up.

+**5. Common Ansible Script Errors (optional):**

+**Error: apt-get failed:**

+*Solution:*

+Check `apt-get update` shows NO ERRORS.
+If so, fix your `apt` sources, before re-running the ansible script.

+**Error: permission denied:**

+Your password input did not correctly get used.

+*Solution:*

+        sudo visudo

+        # Allow user to perform sudo on certain commands, where 'katarina' is my username
+        YOUR-USER-NAME ALL=NOPASSWD: ALL

+This is a security risk, **please remember** to remove once done with the ansible script.

+**Error: ansible fails on `docker hello world`**

+Docker still needs to use `sudo` (it should work without `sudo`) because the docker group did not correctly reset in the ansible script.

+*Solution:*

+        # reset your user group
+        Log out and back in (or restart your computer)

+        # retry & confirm docker runs without `sudo`
+        docker ps

+        # re-run the ansible script
+        subtani_install.sh ...

-- Notify the maintainer if cloning or installing the deploy repository failed.
+**Notify the maintainer if any of the above deploy setup steps failed.**

 * * *